joulook/Design-Patterns-Tutorial/Design Matters Part-Two: Adapter Party/README.md

 The Adapter pattern allows an object or a class to expose what it needs.
 It converts the interface of a class to its desired interface; in fact, it allows us to fix the interfaces between objects and classes without any need to change them directly.

 ## ‫‪Object Adapter Pattern and Believe Me...
-Its so easy to lean!
+Its so easy to learn!

 | <img src="3.png" alt="Pair Game" /> |
 |:--:|